Introduction

 aws s3api head-object --bucket ${bucket} --key ${key} --checksum-mode ENABLED

 Step 3 — Download and verify locally.
-For a more thorough inspection, download the objects and compute checksums locally using the same algorithm S3 uses (CRC-64/NVME by default):
+For a more thorough inspection, download the objects and compute checksums locally using an algorithm included in the object metadata (S3 uses CRC-64/NVME by default but other checksums may be present in addition to or instead of crc64nvme depending on how the object was uploaded):

 # Retrieve the stored checksum